baile320/ctfs/krypton/README.md

 cat ciphertext # outputs: MNOPQRSTUVWXYZABCDEFGHIJKL
 ```

-So, we know 'a' -> 'M', 'b' -> 'N' ... etc. If you could count and that's a 12 letter rotation.
+So, we know 'a' -> 'M', 'b' -> 'N' ... etc. If you could count and that's a 12 letter rotation (plus a case swap).
 We can use a similar trick to the last solution to translate the password now.

 ```bash
 cat /krypton/krypton2/krypton3 | tr '[M-ZA-L][m-za-l]' '[A-Za-z]' # outputs CAESARISEASY